Month: October 2016

 the chimpanzees numbers instead of names?—their individual personalities

-would still have shined.
+would still have shined.“If ever there

 was a perfect wolf,” says Yellowstone biologist Rick McIntyre, “It was